SulthanTriesToCode/Prediction-Project/README.md

 # Gold Prediction Project

 This project is about predicting gold prices using a LSTM model.
 The model is trained on historical gold price data.
+The model used in this project is defined in the [gold.ipynb] file.

+## Data

+The model is trained on historical gold price data, which is stored in the `gold.csv` (https://www.kaggle.com/datasets/odins0n/monthly-gold-prices) file.

+## Output

+The output of the project is a prediction of future gold prices.
+The predicted gold prices are saved as `gold_price.h5`.

 ## Getting Started